leonardorizzo/Cumulative-cultural-evolution/parameter_space.md

 Additionally, we also performed a OAT sensitivity analysis on the population size, by altering parameters n (number of members per group) and M (number of groups).
 In particular we explored the cases n = [15, 20, 25] and M = [10, 15, 20]

 In our paper, we do not present further parameter exploration.

+You can find additional exploration guidance at the end of the file model.py.